Eltaurus-Lt/Anki-Card-Templates/README.md

     *Notes are not explicitly placed in any Deck or anywhere else in particular; instead, they are accessed only via their respective Cards (each Note always has at least one Card generated from it).
 Cards made from the same Note can be distributed over different Decks and vice-versa: one deck can contain Cards of different Card- and Note Types (in contrast to Memrise, where Levels can only contain Words with the same set of Fields and same testing direction).

 As a recap, and a rule of thumb: **each** Memrise setting has an analogue in Anki, with Level and Level Column settings typically being represented by Card Type settings, while global (Database and Course) settings have their representations located in Note Type settings.
+If you have any further questions, feel free to drop them in [the template forum thread](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233).

 ### Customization